 - i.
 All parties should be prepared to discuss at the initial pretrial conference any pending or anticipated motions as well as the basis for subject matter jurisdiction. - ii.
 In cases invoking the Court's diversity jurisdiction: - a. if any party is a corporation, the parties should be prepared to discuss both the place of incorporation and the principal place of business, as defined in Hertz Corp. v.
 Friend, 559 U.S. 77 (2010). - b. if any party is a partnership, limited partnership, limited liability company, or trust, the parties should be prepared to discuss the citizenship of each of the entity's members, shareholders, partners, and/or trustees. - C. Pre-Motion Conferences.
-Pre-motion submissions are required for motions to dismiss, motions for summary judgment, motions for judgment on the pleadings, motions for sanctions, motions concerning discovery, and motions to remand to state court.
-Premotion submissions do not stay any future deadlines, except that a pre-motion submission regarding a pre-answer motion to dismiss will stay that party's obligation to answer or move against the complaint through the date of the pre-motion conference. - i.
-To request a pre-motion conference concerning a motion to dismiss, a motion for summary judgment, a motion for judgment on the pleadings, a motion for sanctions, or a motion to remand to state court, counsel for the movant shall submit a letter setting forth the grounds for the proposed motion.
-If the motion is not on consent, any opposing party shall submit a letter setting forth its position within five days after the request is received.
+Pre-motion submissions are required for motions to dismiss, motions for summary judgment, motions for judgment on the pleadings, motions to certify collective or class actions, motions for sanctions, motions concerning discovery, and motions to remand to state court.
+Pre-motion submissions do not stay any future deadlines, except that a pre-motion submission regarding a pre-answer motion to dismiss will stay that party's obligation to answer or move against the complaint through the date of the pre-motion conference. - i.
+To request a pre-motion conference, except for motions concerning discovery, counsel for the movant must submit a letter setting forth the grounds for the proposed motion.
+If the motion is not on consent, any opposing party must submit a letter setting forth its position within five days after the request is received.
 Letters submitted pursuant to this section must comply with the procedures set forth above in Rule 1(A), except that exhibits to letters are not permitted under this section.
 The Court will promptly determine whether to hold a pre-motion conference in the matter. - ii.
-To request a pre-motion conference concerning discovery, counsel shall submit a single, jointly composed letter describing their discovery dispute(s).
+To request a pre-motion conference concerning discovery, counsel must submit a single, jointly composed letter describing their discovery dispute(s).
 Letters submitted pursuant to this section must comply with the procedures set forth above in Rule 1(A), except that letters under this section must be no longer than 5 pages total, excluding exhibits.
 Strict adherence to Fed.
 R. Civ.
 P. 37(a)(1)'s "meet and confer" rule is required, and the letter must describe the efforts taken to resolve the dispute including the counsel involved and the time, place, and duration of the efforts.
 The Court will issue an order or promptly schedule a conference, which will serve as the Local Rule 37.2 pre-motion conference.